ni/measurement-plugin-packager-python/docs/HLD/ni_package_builder_hld.md

 For example,
 ![file_logger](file_logger.png)

 Initially, the console logger gets loaded and then the file logger gets loaded.
-Here in the file logger all the console messages along with any exception messages and its traceback will be logged.
+Here in the file logger all the console messages along with any exception messages and their trace back will be logged.

-The log file will be created under the folder `NI-Measurement-Plugin-Package-Builder/Logs`, these folders will be created during the execution of the tool, if not exists.
+The log file will be created under the folder `NI-Measurement-Plugin-Package-Builder/Logs`, these folders will be created during the execution of the tool, if it does not exist.
 The tool will create those folders in either **User's My Documents directory path** or **Public Documents directory path** based on the available permissions.
-If not, it will utilize the user provided input path.
+If not, it will utilize the user-provided input path.

 ### Building measurement packages

 #### Creating required files

-For building the measurement plugin packages, it requires a certain template.
+Building the measurement plugin packages, requires a certain template.

 ![required_files](template_files_heirarchy.png)

-Control folder contains a single file `control` which has information about the maintainer, version, system architecture etc., Some of that information has been from the `pyproject.toml`, if the pyproject.toml doesn't have this information default values would be used in that place.
+The Control folder contains a single file `control` which has information about the maintainer, version and system architecture, etc. Some of that information has been from the `pyproject.toml`, if the pyproject.toml doesn't have this information default values would be used in that place.

 ![control_file](control_file.png)

-Data folder contains the copied measurement plugins files under the separate folder with measurement name and `instructions` file contains the information about storing the measurement files in the `discovery services` after installation of the measurement package.
+The Data folder contains the copied measurement plugin files under the separate folder with the measurement name and `instructions` file contains the information about storing the measurement files in the `discovery services` after installation of the measurement package.

 ![instructions_file](instructions.png)